akhilmike/assignment2-jami/README.md

    3. Check in Some Hotel .
 4. Return from Goa to Chicago and then take a flight to Kansas from Chicago Airport .

+* A Drone to shoot hight altitude videos .
+* A good Camera to take pictures .
+* Food Items
+  * Burgers
+  * Instant Noodles
+  * Beans and some vegetables
+* Cloths and pair of shoes .